Herald-Inc/Herald-Cli/README.md

 ```

 ### Deploying to AWS
- Once Herald has been initialized, it is ready to be deployed to AWS.
-Run:
+ Once Herald has been initialized, it is ready to be deployed to AWS, run:

  ```
  $ herald deploy